spyderboy92/GSoC20-Kodi/README.md

 ## Work done:
 * First went to work with creating buffer.
 It was the most difficult and learning phase.
 Lots of literature stuff about streaming and thread deadlocks.
-* Network bandwidth based adaptive switching- It takes into account available bandwidth wrt to buffer needed to predict which next segment should be pre-fetched.
+* Network bandwidth based adaptive switching- It takes into account available bandwidth wrt to buffer fetching required to predict which next segment should be pre-fetched.
 * Display toggle- If the user changes Kodi window change for certain duration, new display resolution will be taken into consideration for fetching new segments.